lgrozinger/transposonaligner/README.md

 Given a set of sequencing reads, transposon sequences, and genomes, the TnAtlas package can:

 * Looks for reads which contain genomic DNA preceded by transposon DNA.
-* Annotating the reads with corresponding features from the genome.
+* Annotate the reads with corresponding features from the genome.
 * Produces a summary for a set of reads in excel format.

-For those who *do not want to write Python code*, the package also ships with 2 utilities, `tnfind` and `tnmeta`, which can be used to run analysis from the command line.
+The package ships with 2 utilities, `tnfind` and `tnmeta`, which can be used to run analysis from the command line.
+'tnfind' uses Blastn to align sequencing reads to a given transposon plasmid sequence to identify the transposon end and subsequently aligns the reads to a given genome.
+The annotations from the genome file are included in the output file results.xlsx.
+'tnmeta' adds metadata to your results.xlsx file.
+A usual metadata added is the plate layout to identify each sequencing read.

 # Installing